 Meet Elizabeth.
 My husband, daughter and I care for her.
 For the past six days, she has been in the hospital.
 Without going into all the medical jargon, her quality of life is the key to her time left with us.
 She may be elderly.
 She may be frail.
 But she has the heart of a lioness!
 She is like family.
-She has not only enriched our lives, but with all to whom she comes into contact with.
+She has not only enriched our lives but all with whom she comes into contact.
 After a specialist performed a procedure on her, his words to us were, “Well, I didn’t want it to happen, had no intention of letting it happen, but she got to me.
 She’s in,” he said and added, “She’s in here,” pointing to his heart.

 Indeed, to know her is to love her.
 Today she’s back home with us and we are grateful.
-I cannot help but think on the measure of her time left with us.
+I cannot help but think about the measure of her time left with us.

 I think about an hourglass; time flowing like sand, slipping away.